mithrand0/reactive-drop-linux-server/README.md

 Run: `docker-compose up`

-# how to add custom configs
+# how to run

-Copy docker-compose.yml to docker-compose.override.yml and make your changes.

-Restart the container after that.
+Download docker-compose.yml, make your changes, and run `docker-compose up`.

 # how to customize
-The game is installed in /usr/lib/games/reactivedrop/.
-You can overwrite any file there.
+The game is installed in a volume `/usr/lib/games/reactivedrop/`, you can mount that volume on the host.